MagaluCloud/magalu/mgc/cli/docs/tag/tag-values/create.md

 ## Flags:
 ```
-    --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml")
     --description string     description for this tag value
+    --force-authentication   Force authentication by sending the header even if this API doesn't require it
 -h, --help                   help for create
     --name string            tag value name, is allowed only one name per tag_id (required)
     --tag-name string        Tag Name: name for tag (required)
 ```

 ## Global Flags: